movementlabsxyz/MIP/MIP/mip-74/README.md

 The following are possible ways to adjust the rate limit:

 1. The Governance Operator indirectly adjusts the rate limit by adding or removing funds from the Insurance Fund.
-1. The Governance Operator indirectly adjusts the rate limit by changing the `reaction_time`.
+1. The Governance Operator indirectly MAY adjust the rate limit by changing the `reaction_time`.
 1. The Governance Operator MAY adjust the rate limit by changing the `rate_reduction_target`.

 #### Rate limit on the source chain